ymote/react-tutorial/README.md

 ### 2. Build Composable Components

 React is all about building reusable components.
-In fact, with React the only thing you do is build components.
+In fact, with React the only thing you do is building components.
 Since they're so encapsulated, components make code reuse, testing, and separation of concerns easy.